 Bananas are among the top fruits and vegetables thrown away due to the short time span between its fresh and overripe stages.
 An overripe banana can be identified from the brown spotting on the yellow skin and sometimes the flesh.
 But these make no discount on its nutritional values and health benefits.

 Many of us might not be aware that an overripe banana is actually rich in antioxidants.
-Antioxidants are substances that guard your body cells against damages by free radicals, which are present in your system when you are exposed to activities or substances such as excessive exercises, smoking, inflammation and injuries, environmental pollutions and chemicals such as pesticides.
+Antioxidants are substances that guard your body cells against damages by free radicals.
+These are present in your system when you are exposed to activities or substances such as excessive exercises, smoking, inflammation and injuries, environmental pollutions and chemicals such as pesticides.

 An overripe banana also has its starch broken down into simpler, free sugars, which makes it easier to be digested and absorbed into your system.